 AmerAssist A/R Solutions (AAARS) is an Accounts Receivable Management (ARM) company based in Ohio that specializes in third-party debt collection.
 AmerAssist has received consumer complaints alleging violations of the Fair Debt Collection Practices Act (FDCPA), including threatening to take actions that cannot legally be taken and improper contact or sharing of information.If you have been contacted by AmerAssist, make sure you understand your rights before taking action.

 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), AmerAssist A/R Solutions was founded and incorporated in 2004.
+They’re legit.
+According to the Better Business Bureau (BBB), AmerAssist A/R Solutions is a legitimate collection agency, founded and incorporated in 2004.
 The BBB established a profile page for AAARS in 2007.
 AAARS is listed as a collection agency.
 The Chief Executive Officer (CEO) of AAARS is also the President of Commercial Debt Counseling Corp. and Turnaround Commercial Corp.
-Buzzfile estimates AAARS’s annual revenue at $2.5 million and the size of its headquarters staff at 23 employees.
+Buzzfile estimates AmerAssist’s annual revenue at $740,648 and the size of its headquarters staff at 4 employees.